BMO (song): Critical reception

 Tyrell Nicolas of Clash wrote about the song saying "Lennox's artistic depth and quality has always been clear to see, but part of the appeal of Shea Butter Baby is its lingering commercial appeal, that's crying out to be explored.
 This can be seen early on, when 'BMO' leaps centre-stage and demands chart attention."
 He also wrote about how the song's sample proves to be infectious immediately, and rapidly became a social media fan favorite, as he continued to say "it's the perfect spring mid-tempo cut, and provides more than enough sass, innuendo, and funk-fuelled energy to engage wider audiences."

 "BMO" received renewed public attention in October 2019, when reality television star and radio personality Ms. Juicy Baby performed a cover of the single live on Rickey Smiley's radio show which went viral.
 The song was also added to the in-game Hip-Hop radio station of The Sims 4.

 Music video

 On August 6, 2019, Lennox released the music video for "BMO", directed by Child.
 Lennox stated that the video pays homage to some of her biggest influences Missy Elliott and Total.
 The video includes inspirations from Missy Elliott's "The Rain (Supa Dupa Fly)" and Total’s "Trippin'" music videos.

 Remix

 On March 27, 2020, the remixed version was released featuring Doja Cat.
 It was released as part of the Shea Butter Baby (Remix EP).

 Live performances

-On June 21, 2019, Ari Lennox made her television debut on Tonight Show Starring Jimmy Fallon to perform a medley of "Up Late" and "BMO".
+On June 21, 2019, Ari Lennox made her television debut on The Tonight Show Starring Jimmy Fallon to perform a medley of "Up Late" and "BMO".
 The appearance took place directly after the North American leg of the Shea Butter Baby Tour concluded.